About

 • Adequate sleep: 7–8 hours of quality sleep supports recovery and hormonal balance.

-• Healthy eating: A balanced diet rich in fruits, vegetables, whole grains, and lean proteins nourishes the body and stabilises mood.
+• Healthy eating: A balanced diet rich in fruits, vegetables, whole grains, and lean proteins.

 • Social connection: Talking to friends, family, or a counsellor can relieve emotional pressure.